Texas country music: Themes

 Lyrical content is the backbone of Texas country music.
-Legendary Country Music Outlaw Willie Nelson was inspired by his friend Waylon Jennings, a country legend and inspiration to present Texas country musicians himself, when he said “Your melody goes where the words take you”.
+Country music outlaw Willie Nelson was inspired by his friend Waylon Jennings, a country legend and inspiration to present Texas country musicians himself, when he said “Your melody goes where the words take you”.

-There are 4 different types of themes in Country Music.
+There are 4 different types of themes in country music.
 These themes include the following categories: "It's All Over" (songs with a core theme of loss or regret), "It's Not Working Out" (songs with a focus on frustration over a relationship), "Love and Devotion" (sappy love songs) and "The Right Way to Live" (songs with a dominant theme of pride and homespun wisdom).

 Songs about traditional dance halls, open roads, family farms and hometown bars, along with other illustrations of Texas landscape, are all found in present-day Texas country artists' catalogs.
 The ties of landscape and music seem to serve as remembrance and gratitude, as evident in most songs.
 Appreciation for surroundings is not the only limitation for this theme.
 The "average man" and his struggle with nature do appear as well.
 "The songs definitely incorporate a spirit of the times and constitute a spontaneous and fairly comprehensive record of life".

 History

-Origination
+Origins

 Country music from Texas has been popular since the spread of the cowboy culture in the late 1800s.
-Texas helped popularize Country music through the world and the state’s rich and varied traditions continue to redefine Country music.
+Texas helped popularize country music throughout the world and the state's rich and varied traditions continue to redefine country music.